 Braces in Wilmington, DE

-An optimal time to begin to assess your child's orthodontic alignment is at the age of seven years old.
-Around this time, the first molars and incisors have erupted, and we can begin to determine if there will be crowding in the future
+Children should receive their first orthodontic assessment around seven or eight years old.
+By this time, the first molars and incisors have arrived, and your Wilmington, DE, dentist can begin to assess if there will be complications with your little one's bite or crowding in the future.

-Between the ages of seven and eleven, your child's mouth will be undergoing tremendous changes.
-His/her jaw and mouth are still growing, and this is a perfect time to intervene in a non-invasive way, if necessary.
-For example, if your child has a narrow palate and crowding is apparent, a palatal expander may be in order.
-This is not painful and is used on the inside of the roof of the mouth.
-As your child grows, it will help to expand and widen the upper arch.
-In this way, the secondary teeth are provided with ample room to erupt, and crowding and crooked teeth can be circumvented.
+For example, if your child has a narrow palate and crowding is apparent, a palatal expander may be necessary.
+This is not painful, and we place it on the inside of the roof of the mouth.
+As your child grows, it will expand and widen the upper arch, so adult teeth have plenty of room to erupt, and we can prevent crowding and crooked teeth.
 This may either eliminate the need for surgery and braces in the future or at least minimize orthodontic issues.

-Other situations that may warrant orthodontic intervention include overbites, missing teeth, extra teeth, incorrect jaw positioning, or other joint disorders.
-The ideal age to begin orthodontic treatment is between nine and thirteen years of age; however, people of any age will benefit from having orthodontic treatment.
-It’s important to recognize, though, that an adult mouth must overcome already formed facial and bone structure and may require more extensive work.
+Other conditions that may warrant orthodontic intervention include overbites, missing teeth, extra teeth, incorrect jaw positioning, or other joint disorders.
+The ideal age to begin orthodontic treatment is between nine and thirteen years; however, people of any age can benefit from having orthodontic treatment.

-Besides the now popular Invisalign braces, fixed orthodontic appliances are quite effective.
+Besides the now popular Invisalign braces, fixed orthodontic appliances are pretty effective.
 These include: